troubling/hansible/doc/deployment.md

 It can be useful to create a script to create the initial account, container and object rings.
 When configuring the ring, a good starting point is to use `3` replicas, a part power of `22`, and a min part hours of `162` for most clusters.
 The following example also uses the SATA devices for the object servers and the SSD devices for the account and container servers.
 For more advanced info on using the ring, see the Hummingbird documentation.

+Note: The weight of the device (`100` in the example below) should be set to the total capacity of the device.

 `make_rings.sh`:
 ```
 #!/bin/bash